-Hamburger casserole can be made without the traditional ground beef.
-We suggest subbing another ground meat such as turkey (like in this recipe!) or chicken, but you could even use a bean or lentils to make it vegetarian.
+Hamburger casserole can be made without traditional ground beef.
+We suggest subbing another ground meat such as turkey (like in this recipe) or chicken, but you could even use beans or lentils for a vegetarian version.

 - optional: more shredded cheese for topping

 - Preheat oven to 400ºF.
 Cook and prepare your sweet potato purée by following our how to make sweet potato purée post for details.
 You'll need about 1 cup.
 Set aside.

 - Bring a large pot of water to a boil.
 Add 16 ounces of shell pasta to boiling water.
 Cook pasta until it is almost cooked.
 You want the pasta to still have a bite to it (harder than al dente) as it will continue to cook in the oven.

 - Strain pasta, rinse with cold water, and set aside.

 - Next, heat a large skillet over medium heat.
 Add olive oil.
 When olive oil is fragrant, add ground turkey.
 Break the turkey up into small pieces.
 Add in the rest of the ingredients for the ground turkey mixture, mix, and cook for 4-5 minutes.
 Remove from heat.

 - Lower oven temperature to 375ºF.
 Place your sweet potato purée into a blender or food processor with all the ingredients for the sweet potato cheese sauce.
 Blend until all ingredients are combined and the sauce is nice and smooth.